 The Institute continues its commitment to support the development of its member bodies.
 In this regard, the ICAC assisted the Institute of Chartered Accountants of Belize (ICA-Belize) with its strategic planning session held in February 2016.
-The event was attended by key stakeholders from the accountancy profession, business and government in Belize.
-The session was facilitated by ICAC Vice President, Anthony Pierre; and the outcomes provided the basis for the formulation of a Strategic Plan, that will guide the development of the Institute and the Accounting Profession in Belize over the next three to five years.
+The event was attended by key stakeholders from the accountancy profession. business and government in Belize.
+The session Accounting Profession in Belize over the next three to five years.

-Recognizing the vital role that accountants and professional accountancy organisations play in developing the economies of the Caribbean, the ICAC Board approved the establishment of a Professional Accountancy Organization (PAO) Development sub-committee, effective June 2016.
-The purpose of the Professional Accountancy Organization (PAO) Development sub-committee is to promote and facilitate the strengthening of professional accountancy organizations (existing ICAC members as well as potential bodies) in the Caribbean.
-It is also intended that the objectives should include identifying and sharing knowledge, bestpractices, tools and/or resources to assist with the development of PAOs in the Caribbean as well as identifying and facilitating relationships and partnerships with key stakeholders and donor agencies regionally and globally in the interest of supporting the development of PAOs in the region.
-The responsibilities of this sub-committee have been assigned to the ICAC Membership Committee.
+professional accountancy organisations play in developing the economies of the Caribbean, the ICAC Board approved the establishment of a Professional Accountancy Organization (PAO) Development sub-committee, effective June 2016.
+The purpose of the Professional Accountancy Organization (PAO) Development sub-committee is to promote and facilitate the strengthening of professional accountancy staging of this premier regional event would not organizations (existing ICAC members as well have been possible.
+I also take this opportunity to thank the President of ICA-Belize, Reynaldo as potential bodies) in the Caribbean.
+It is also intended that the objectives should include Magana and the 2016 Conference Chair, Shawn identifying and sharing knowledge, best-Mahler and her team, who ensured that the 2016 practices, tools and/or resources to assist with the Conference was a success. development of PAOs in the Caribbean as well as identifying and facilitating relationships and The 35th Annual Caribbean Conference will be partnerships with key stakeholders and donor held in Georgetown, Guyana, June 22-24, 2017 agencies regionally and globally in the interest under the theme "New Horizons: Charting the Course Together."
+The conference will be hosted of supporting the development of PAOs in the region.
+The responsibilities of this sub-committee by the Institute of Chartered Accountants of have been assigned to the ICAC Membership Guyana (ICAG).
+Committee.